 Do You Need to Seal Butcher Block?

-Sealing it not only adds a protective plastic like coating to make the surface nearly waterproof but also will resist it from scratches, stains and build-up of bacteria that can cause food odors.
+Sealing it not only adds a protective plastic-like coating to make the surface nearly waterproof but also will resist scratches, stains, and build-up of bacteria that can cause food odors.

 What sealant, you use, will depend on how you will use the surface.

 And also, on the type of grains (end grain or edge grain) and quality of finish you desire to achieve.

 Basically, there are two types of sealants you can use on butcher blocks.
 These include:

 - Oil finishes

 Oil sealants can further be classified into polymerizing oils (like Tung oil, Jojoba oil, Grape seed oil, Danish oil, and Food-grade Linseed oil) and evaporating oils (like mineral oil, walnut oil, and coconut oil).

 Do not use boiled linseed oil for wood that is used for food preparation – it is toxic.

 The film finishes you can use like polyurethane, shellac, or clear sealers like those offered by Watco or Waterlox.